Isla Fisher: 2005–2009: Breakthrough

+Fisher appeared in a deleted scene from The Simpsons Movie, where she and Erin Brockovich played consultants.
 Fisher played a copy girl who becomes romantically involved with an ambitious political consultant in the romantic comedy Definitely, Maybe (2008), with Ryan Reynolds, Elizabeth Banks, Rachel Weisz and Abigail Breslin.
-Reviewers felt the film was a "refreshing entry into the romantic comedy genre", and The New Yorker wrote that the "interest lies" in the female characters, concluding: "Isla Fisher, short, with thick auburn hair, is a changeable free spirit who keeps [the male lead]—and maybe herself—off balance".
+Reviewers felt the film was a "refreshing entry into the romantic comedy genre", and The New Yorker wrote that the "interest lies" in the female characters, concluding: "Isla Fisher, short, with thick auburn hair, is a changeable free spirit who keeps the male lead, and maybe herself off balance".
 Budgeted at US$7 million, Definitely, Maybe was a commercial success, grossing US$55.4 million worldwide.
-Fisher also voiced a professor in a city of microscopic creatures in the computer-animated comedy hit Horton Hears a Who!
+Fisher also voiced a professor in a city of microscopic creatures in the animated comedy film Horton Hears a Who!
 (2008), featuring Jim Carrey, Steve Carell, Will Arnett, among others.

 Fisher obtained her first leading film role in the comedy Confessions of a Shopaholic (2009), where she played a college graduate who works as a financial journalist in New York City to support her shopping addiction.
 She felt "apprehensive" as she took on her first star vehicle, stating: "I was gobsmacked that anyone would give me my own movie.
 I am eternally bewildered.
 Every time I see [producer] Jerry Bruckheimer, I want to shake him and say: 'Are you mad?
 Why would you put me on a poster?'".
-Upon its release, the film received lukewarm reviews from critics; while Time Out described her as "silly and adorable", The Christian Science Monitor remarked: "Isla Fisher is such a bundle of comic energy that watching her spin her wheels in the aggressively unfunny Confessions of a Shopaholic counts as cruel and unusual punishment —for her as well as for us".
+Upon its release, the film received lukewarm reviews from critics; while Time Out described her as "silly and adorable", The Christian Science Monitor remarked: "Isla Fisher is such a bundle of comic energy that watching her spin her wheels in the aggressively unfunny Confessions of a Shopaholic counts as cruel and unusual punishment for her as well as for us".
 Despite the critical response, the film was a commercial success; it opened with US$15 million on its North America opening weekend and went on to gross US$108.3 million worldwide.
 Fisher received her third Teen Choice Award nomination.